 The Generator MW display creates a listing of the generator information loaded in SDX.
 The display can be filtered based on RC, BA, LBA, KV Level Minimum and Maximum, Pmax Minimum and Maximum, and Bus/EMS Name.

+PFV Project:

+(Generator Priority Determination)

+6.1.1 Generator Service Priority

+The Generator Service Priority is the set of data for each generator, entered by the PSE/LSE, BA, or TSP, which specifies the type of service schedule (long term, short term, default) ; and type and amount of service (Firm/non-firm and MW, % of output).

 6.2 Load Zone MW